byu1kim/notes/content/Work/aspnet.md

 ## COMPONENT

-Build as component as possible... when you call multiple component is faster than calling multiple controllers (if there are multiple controllers in one page, controllers will be called one by one..-lazy loading).
+Build as component as possible... when you call multiple component is faster than calling multiple controllers (if there are multiple controllers in one page, controllers will be called one by one..(lazy loading).
 When you use component, you can use async/await and call multiple components at the same time. (reduing the loading time)

 ## NOTE